-Vitamin C is essential for conversion of the amino acid, proline, to hydroxyproline during collagen synthesis.
-It is also needed for the metabolism of the proteoglycans present in joint cartilage, and is a powerful antioxidant, especially in joint fluid.
+Vitamin C is essential for collagen synthesis (to convert the amino acid, proline, to hydroxyproline so strands can coil around each other) and for the metabolism of joint cartilage.
+Vitamin C is also a powerful antioxidant, especially in joint fluid.

-Poor intakes can lead to reduced collagen formation and slow joint healing.
-In contrast, good intakes of vitamin C can reduce cartilage loss and disease progression in osteoarthritis, while its antioxidant action can reduce joint inflammation.
+Poor intakes of vitamin C can lead to reduced collagen formation and slow joint healing.
+In contrast, good intakes of vitamin C can reduce cartilage loss and disease progression in osteoarthritis, while its antioxidant action reduces joint inflammation.

-Vitamin C also stimulates bone-building cells (osteoblasts) and improves bone mineral density to support the overlying cartilage within joints.
+Vitamin C stimulates bone-building cells (osteoblasts) to improve bone mineral density and support the overlying joint cartilage.
 Vitamin C may even help to prevent damage, cartilage loss and the development of osteoarthritis.
-People who obtain at least the recommended dietary intake of vitamin C, or higher, for example, are half as likely to develop osteoarthritis as those with lower intakes.

 How effective are vitamin C supplements for knee pain?